 Closed, circular energy system leading to CO2 neutral production and minimised environmental impact

-The new site in Halden – which is to take over the current activities in nearby Sarpsborg - is designed to be fully CO2 neutral, using biogas for its steam production and heating.
-This biogas will power the boiler, generating steam for the corrugator.
+The new site in Halden is designed to be fully CO2 neutral, using biogas for its steam production and heating.
+This biogas powers the boiler, generating steam for the corrugator.
 As more trucks are likely to run on biogas in the future, these will also be able to refuel at the local tank installation.

-“The entire set-up of the plant aligns perfectly with our company’s commitment to fully circular packaging solutions, produced with 100% renewable raw materials,” said Dan Johannessen, Peterson’s Managing Director.
+“The entire set-up of the plant aligns perfectly with our company’s commitment to fully circular packaging solutions, produced with 100% renewable raw materials,” said Dan Johannessen, VPK Nordic's former Managing Director.

 Worldwide first installation of AI-driven ‘Next Generation’ corrugator

-In addition to the plant’s advanced level of energy efficiency, the site will also be equipped with cutting-edge machinery.
-It will be the first production unit in the world to operate Mitsubishi Heavy Industries’ ‘Next Generation’ corrugator, integrating pioneering artificial intelligence.
+In addition to the plant’s advanced level of energy efficiency, the site is also be equipped with cutting-edge machinery.
+It is the first production unit in the world to operate Mitsubishi Heavy Industries’ ‘Next Generation’ corrugator, integrating pioneering artificial intelligence.

 The corrugator uses machine self-learning to analyze sensor data, implementing a model to rapidly and accurately detect machine settings in order to improve the quality and the productivity of the corrugator, reducing operator interventions.
 Moreover, signs of machinery failure can be detected prior to actual breakdowns, helping to reduce downtime in the plant.

 “MHI has been developing the use of artificial intelligence in our laboratory in Japan with the target to reach high levels of productivity and quality on our corrugators.
 We think that this corrugator together with the use of artificial intelligence can be the first of a new generation of corrugators with a new way of producing corrugated board,” said Giovanni Bettini, Head of Sales, Mitsubishi Heavy Industries Europe.